Economy of Guinea: Mining controversies

 Guinea has large reserves of the steel-making raw material, iron ore.
-Rio Tinto Group was the majority owner of the $6 billion Simandou iron ore project, which it had called the world's best unexploited resource.
+Rio Tinto was the majority owner of the $6 billion Simandou iron ore project, which it had called the world's best unexploited resource.
 This project is said to be of the same magnitude as the Pilbara in Western Australia.

-In 2017, Och-Ziff Capital Management Group pled guilty to a multi-year bribery scheme, after an investigation by the Securities and Exchange Commission (SEC) led to a trial in the United States and a fine of $412 million.
+In 2017, Och-Ziff Capital Management Group pled guilty to a multi-year bribery scheme, after an investigation by the Securities & Exchange Commission (SEC) led to a trial in the United States and a fine of $412 million.
 Following this, the SEC also filed a lawsuit in the US against head of Och-Ziff European operations, Michael Cohen, for his role in a bribery scheme in the region.

 In 2009 the government of Guinea gave the northern half of Simandou to BSGR for an $165 million investment in the project and a pledge to spend $1 billion on railways, saying that Rio Tinto wasn't moving into production fast enough.
 The US Justice Department investigated allegations that BSGR had bribed President Conté's wife to get him the concession, and so did the Federal Bureau of Investigation, the next elected President of Guinea, Alpha Condé, and an assortment of other national and international entities.

 In April 2014 the Guinean government cancelled the company's mining rights in Simandou.
 BSGR has denied any wrongdoing, and in May 2014 sought arbitration over the government of Guinea's decision to expropriate its mining rights.
 In February 2019, BSGR and Guinean President Alpha Condé agreed to drop all allegations of wrongdoing as well as the pending arbitration case.
 Under the agreement, BSGR would relinquish rights to Simandou while being allowed to maintain an interest in the smaller Zogota deposit that would be developed by Niron Metals head Mick Davis.

 In 2010 Rio Tinto signed a binding agreement with Aluminum Corporation of China Limited to establish a joint venture for the Simandou iron ore project.
 In November 2016, Rio Tinto admitted paying $10.5 million to a close adviser of President Alpha Condé to obtain rights on Simandou.
 Conde said he knew nothing about the bribe and denied any wrongdoing.
-However, according to recordings obtained by FRANCE 24, Guinean authorities were aware of the Simandou briberies.
+However, according to recordings obtained by France 24, Guinean authorities were aware of the Simandou briberies.